Discovering and Visualizing Hierarchy in Multivariate Data: Discussion

 \section{Discussion}

 Complex data can be understood in different perspectives.
-Classic methods display simple statistics such as mean, variance or point clouds with dimension no more than 3; early attempts to visualize high dimensional data, such as Chernoff faces \cite{Chernoff1973}, are applicable to relatively small data sets; as the data size increases, current approaches concentrate on the sparse representation which manages to display the information as much as possible, e.g., \cite{Lum2013} tries to capture the topology (``shape'') of the data and summarize the information in a graph.
+Classic methods display simple statistics such as mean, variance or point clouds with dimension no more than 3; early attempts to visualize high dimensional data, such as Chernoff faces \cite{Chernoff1973}, are applicable to relatively small data sets.
+As data size increases, focus has been shifted to the sparse representations, e.g., \cite{Lum2013} tries to capture data topology (``shape'') and summarize it in a graph.

-Our methods are designed to mine another aspect of the data---hierarchy.
+Our methods are designed to mine another aspect of the data---modes and hierarchies.
 They are non-parametric and unsupervised in nature, thus they do not suffer from the bias of specific model or assumptions.
-In Results, we show that they are applicable to different types of problems and capable of extracting the hierarchical information.
-The methods are generally useful to various problems after necessary processing steps on the raw data, for example, in dealing with real data, it is possible that the data defined in the original parameter space are not immediately useful and some data transformation is important.
+In Results, we show that they are applicable to different types of problem.
+Another possible direction is to build a mode seeking algorithm based on our level-set tree and apply it to image segmentation.